Legislative Advocate Ohio Outline

 1. Become an OAPA member, maintain your membership through dues renewal, and encourage others to join.
 When it comes to government advocacy, strength in numbers is critical!

 3. Stay informed of PA practice issues in Ohio, share legislative news with your colleagues, and make your voice heard when OAPA alerts our membership community to take action on impending legislation.
+Take a look at our advocacy talking points!

 Current Priorities